Sodiqlef/cryptearn/README.md

 # cryptearn

-Deprecated will look into it
+Deprecated, will look into it